rbitton1729/Website/src/content/server-help/_index.md

 Due to security concerns, publicly open ports are never allowed on any of my systems (the UChicago sysadmins only realized the danger over summer 2025).
 You can use Cloudflare Tunnels (cloudflared) to expose services to the public internet.
 I use these for all my services and they are free with a Cloudflare account.
 You can find more about them [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 While the cloudflared system binary is installed, I highly recommend using Docker.

 You can also use this without an account for dev testing.
 Simply run `cloudflared tunnel --url http://localhost:{your-port}` and copy the generated URL into your browser.
-Or do the same using Docker.
+Or do the same using Docker. **Do not use this for production or leave it constantly running or Cloudflare will get mad**.
+See the docs above for using it in a production environment.

 ---

-### I want to use something else
+### There is a program or binary I would like to use that is not currently provided

 Please let me know at the email at the bottom of this page.
 I will look into it and let you know.
 Most likely if it seems to benifit multiple users I will install it.